 The guidelines recommend the adoption of a connectivity designation, or an ecological corridor, to indicate areas within ecological networks explicitly devoted to ecological connectivity — which could also contribute directly to biodiversity conservation.

 An ecological corridor is a clearly defined geographical space that is governed and managed over the long term to maintain or restore effective ecological connectivity.
 When used in addition to core habitats in protected areas and other effective conservation mechanisms (OECMs), these components are the fundamental core elements of conservation and of any ecological network.
 It is important to consider the size of core habitats and isolation when meeting the connectivity needs of some species in conservation networks.

 For large, wide-ranging species, individual protected areas are often not big enough to maintain minimum viable populations or to withstand larger ecological disturbances, such as wildfires.
 The reality today in many regions is creating new, large reserves is no longer feasible because small habitat fragments are all that remain.

 While natural fires are part of any long-term ecosystem’s cycles, species can only recover from these events when large tracts of unburned habitat remain available adjacent to the protected area, so species can withdraw there and recover.
 Corridors make this possible by being a sort of escape route.

-Ecological corridors on land, freshwater and in the sea are a critical conservation designation needed to ensure that ecosystem functioning and ecological processes are maintained, or even restored.
+Ecological corridors on land, freshwater, and in the sea are critical conservation designation needed to ensure that ecosystem functioning and ecological processes are maintained, or even restored.
 These corridors are an essential part of ecological networks for conservation, naturally complementing protected areas or OECMs.